Value Bet

 What a value bet is

 A value bet is a wager made when you believe you have the best hand.
-Its primary intent is to be called by worse holdings.
-You aim to extract chips from opponents who will pay you off, not to force folds.
-Think of the river - the final community card and betting round - as the most common place to value bet.
-With the board complete and ranges narrower, you can more confidently target worse hands.
-You can, however, value bet on any street (betting round) when you are reasonably sure you’re ahead.
+The point is to get called by worse holdings, not to force folds.
+The river (the final community card and betting round) is the most common place to value bet because the board is complete and ranges are tighter, so the weakest hand that will still call is easier to identify.
+You can value bet on any street when you are reasonably sure you are ahead.

 Example: You hold K♠Q♠ on a K♦7♣2♠ board.
 If the opponent will call with second pair or a weak king, you bet to get those calls rather than fold them out.